vinmor12/chatbot_gpt_app/README.md

 OpenVINO application to text prediction with **GPT-2** and **GPT-Neo** models.

-It has been powered with Python 3.10 and it has been tested on Windows 11 with OpenVINO 2022.3.
+It has been developed with Python 3.10 and it has been tested on Windows 11 with OpenVINO 2022.3.

 Prerequisites
 -